CleverCloud/clever-components/docs/guides/how-to-translate-and-localize.md

 ### Check hard coded text with the "missing" language

-In our storybook, you can:
+In our Storybook, you can:

-* Change the language with a knob in the canvas tab.
+* Change the language with a control in the canvas tab.
 * Change the language with the `i` key shortcut (canvas tab and docs tab).

 The keyboard shortcut will cycle through english, french and "missing".